saropa/saropa_dart_utils/code.of.conduct.md

 7.3.e ❓ Experienced people ask questions.
 "I got this" is good, but "I don't know" is crucial for growth.

-7.3.f 🔨 Slow progress is only bad if not communicated.
-Refusing to feedback bad news is not a successful strategy, instead ask for creative solutions.
+7.3.f 🔨 Slow progress is only bad when not communicated.
+Refusing to feedback bad news is neither a successful or rewarded strategy, instead ask stakeholders for creative solutions.

 ### Respect Flow State